-The ancient Greeks and Romans are thought to have helped coin the term in reference to the star, Sirius, or Dog Star, that rose just before the sun in late July.
+The ancient Greeks and Romans are thought to have helped coin the phrase in reference to the star Sirius, or Dog Star, which appears to rise just before the sun in late July.

 Orion's dog rising in the heavens not only marked hotter days, but the star also served as an omen that could bring fever and catastrophe, according to National Geographic.